 What To Expect After Applying: Approval, Use, and Repayment

 Once you submit your SBA loan application, the process moves into underwriting and approval.
-Timelines vary based on the loan type, lender, and your financials, but there are a few things every LLC owner should expect.
+Timelines vary based on the loan type, lender, and your financials.
+Here's what I tell every solo LLC owner to prepare for.

-Collateral and personal guarantees.
-Most SBA loans — especially those over $25,000 — require some form of collateral or a personal guarantee.
+Most SBA loans, especially those over $25,000, require some form of collateral or a personal guarantee.
 Even if you don't have employees, the SBA expects you to share financial risk, particularly for higher loan amounts.

-Repayment terms.
-Most SBA loan terms range from five to 25, years depending on how you use the funds.
+Most SBA loan terms range from five to 25 years, depending on how you use the funds.
 Working capital loans may have shorter repayment periods, while loans for real estate or equipment can extend longer.
 Rates are typically fixed or capped if variable, and payments are monthly.

-In FY 2024 alone, the SBA backed over 103,000 financings to small businesses across the U.S. Whether you're self-employed or scaling up, you're not alone — thousands of solo LLCs use SBA-guaranteed loans to grow every year.
+In FY 2024 alone, the SBA (a federal government agency) backed over 103,000 financings to small businesses across the U.S. Whether you're self-employed or scaling up, you're not alone; thousands of solo LLCs use SBA-guaranteed loans to grow every year.

 Now is a good time to explore your funding options.
-SBA interest rates remain competitive, and approval can happen in as little as a few days, depending on the loan type.
-If you're unsure where to begin, Clarify Capital can guide you through the entire application process and connect you with the right SBA lenders.
+SBA interest rates are competitive, but approval can happen in as little as a few days, depending on the loan type.
+If you're not sure where to begin, apply today through Clarify Capital; we'll guide you through the entire application process and connect you with the right SBA-approved lenders for your business needs.

 Can an LLC With No Employees Get an SBA 7(a) Loan?